wandin/Cpp-Data-Sctructures-and-Algorithms/README.md

 9. **DeleteEdge:** Deletes an edge between two given vertices.
 10. **DisplayAdjMatrix:** Displays the adjacency matrix of the graph.
 11. **BFS:** Performs Breadth-First Search traversal starting from a given vertex.

+## Graph Depth First Search (GraphDFS.cpp Within Graph folder)
+### Description
+This class extends the graph implementation to include Depth-First Search (DFS) in C++ (located in the graph folder as well).</br>
+It provides methods to perform DFS traversal of the graph.

+Operations on GraphDFS

+1. **Constructor:** Initializes the graph with a given number of vertices and edges.
+2. **Destructor:** Cleans up the allocated memory for the adjacency matrix and the visited array.
+3. **isEmpty:** Checks if the graph is empty.
+4. **NumberOfVertices:** Returns the number of vertices in the graph.
+5. **NumberOfEdges:** Returns the number of edges in the graph.
+6. **Degree:** Calculates the degree of a given vertex.
+7. **EdgeExists:** Checks if an edge exists between two given vertices.
+8. **InsertEdge:** Inserts an edge between two given vertices.
+9. **DeleteEdge:** Deletes an edge between two given vertices.
+10. **DisplayAdjMatrix:** Displays the adjacency matrix of the graph.
+11. **DFS:** Performs Depth-First Search traversal starting from a given vertex.

 **@TODO:** - more data structures to be added